dhis2/dhis2-docs-translations/fr/dhis2-user-manual-en.md

 ![](resources/images/content/user/metadata_synchronization/dhis2_architecture.png)

 If metadata creation and update take place at the central system and if the metadata synchronisation task is enabled, the metadata gets synchronized down to all the local instances which are bound to the central instance.
-These local instances will in turn push data values to the central instance.
+These local instances will in turn push data values, Event and Tracker program data and complete data registration sets to the central instance.
 Enabling or disabling versioning of metadata synchronization at local instance, will not hinder the metadata synchronization process.
 This is because the metadata synchronization interacts with versioning end points of the central instance and not with end points of the local instance.

 Each snapshot of metadata export generated is referred to a metadata version.
 A new metadata version contains only the changes between the previous version and the current version, that is it's an export between two timestamps.
 All metadata versions are maintained in the DHIS2 database and are available to all local instances that connect to it.
 You can schedule each of the local instances to download new metadata versions.
 It is recommended to keep the metadata versions' sizes small and logical.